Jim Tressel: Youngstown State

 In 1998, Tressel's reputation was blemished when it emerged that Ray Isaac, quarterback on his first national championship team, admitted to accepting massive benefits from Mickey Monus, the founder of Phar-Mor and former chairman of the Youngstown State board of trustees.
 The NCAA had been tipped off about the violations in 1994, but dropped its inquiry after a cursory internal investigation by Youngstown State.
 The nature of the violations only came to light when Isaac admitted to tampering with a juror in Monus' first corporate fraud trial.
 It later emerged that Tressel had never met with Isaac during the initial 1994 investigation.
 Monus subsequently testified that when Isaac initially came to Youngstown State in 1988, Tressel called Monus and asked him to work out a job for Isaac.
 Youngstown State subsequently admitted to a lack of institutional control and docked itself scholarships.
 The NCAA ultimately faulted Tressel and Youngstown State for their cursory 1994 investigation, but did not cite them for wrongdoing.
-Youngstown State was also allowed to keep its 1991 title since the NCAA's statute of limitations had run out.
+Youngstown State was also allowed to keep its 1991 title since the NCAA's statute of limitations had expired.

 On July 9, 2007, Jim and Ellen Tressel, along with Frank and Norma Watson, donated $1 million to Youngstown State University for the building of an indoor athletics facility named the Watson and Tressel Training Site.
 The facility opened for use in the fall of 2011.
 This was the second major donation the Tressels and Watsons made to YSU.
 In 2003, they donated a combined $250,000 to the campaign for the Andrews Student Recreation and Wellness Center, which opened in 2005.